Table of Contents

 5. Sendai Daikannon

-The Sendai Daikannon is a giant statue of the Nyorin Kannon, a form of the Bodhisattva Kannon, located in Sendai, Japan.
-It is the tallest goddess in Japan and one of the top five tallest statues in the world, making it an impressive landmark.
+The Sendai Daikannon is a massive statue of Nyorin Kannon, a form of the Bodhisattva Kannon, located in Sendai, Japan.
+Standing as the tallest goddess statue in Japan, it also ranks among the top five tallest statues in the world, making it a remarkable and iconic landmark.

 - Height: 100 meters (330 feet)